amnn/typed-geomlab-report/report.md

     \end{math}
     \\[.5em] $\mathbb{S}\equiv\mathbb{U}\mathbb{S}_k\ldots\mathbb{S}_0$ and $\tau\equiv\mathbb{U}(\beta)$.
     \\[1em] Unlike languages such as \textit{Haskell} where the true arity of a function is hidden (and often very difficult to ascertain for compiler and programmer alike), \textit{GeomLab} separates functions of different arities by syntax.
 As such, it is now a type error to partially apply a function.
-    \\[1em] Complementarily, the inference rule for function abstraction produces function types of a statically fixed arity.

   \item $t\equiv \texttt{let $x$ = $e_1$ in $e_2$}$\hfill{\scriptsize(\textit{recursive} let expressions)}
     \\[.5em] \begin{math}